Jeananne Crowley

-Jeananne Crowley (born 18 December 1949) is an Irish actress and writer, remembered for her collaborations in British film and television.
+Jeananne Crowley (born 18 December 1949) is an Irish actress and writer who has worked in Irish theatre and in British film and television.
 She appeared in the film Educating Rita and is possibly best known for her role as Nellie Keene in the BBC drama series Tenko.

 Actress

 Television

 Crowley has appeared in The Clinic and Proof.
 Other television credits include: The Onedin Line; Shoestring; Reilly, Ace of Spies; Doctor Who (as Princess Vena in the serial Timelash); and The Racing Game (as Meg Appleby).

-Movies
+Film

-Crowley has appeared in several movies, including Educating Rita (1983), alongside Julie Walters and Michael Caine; The Fifth Province (1997); and Dead Bodies (2003).
+Crowley has appeared in several films, including Educating Rita (1983), alongside Julie Walters and Michael Caine; The Fifth Province (1997); and Dead Bodies (2003).

 Stage

-Crowley is a veteran stage actress, having been a member of the National Theatre for a period in the 1970s.
-Beginning in 1972, Crowley has appeared in several productions at The Abbey Theatre.
+Crowley is a veteran stage actress, having been a member of the Royal National Theatre in London for a period in the 1970s.
+Beginning in 1972, she appeared in several productions at The Abbey Theatre in Dublin.

-In 1975 Crowley played the title role in Katie Roche by playwright Teresa Deevy.
+In 1975, she played the title role in Katie Roche by playwright Teresa Deevy.

-Crowley has also performed at the Gate Theatre in Dublin, most notably in Pygmalion, and as the lead in Tom Stoppard's Arcadia.
+She has also performed at the Gate Theatre in Dublin, most notably in Pygmalion, and as the lead in Tom Stoppard's Arcadia.